Scroll Down To Order

 They were made by Time Magazine, for sixteen years such as this 1938 pre-war era vignette Inside Nazi Germany; not to be confused with this version with the same title.
 The very first March of Time in custody by NARS were The Battle Fleets of England 1939 followed by News Fronts of War–1940.
 They can be studied at the Audiovisual Archives Division.
 They are not available for loan or stock footage, nor are any of them in color.
 This is a wonderful reenactment of a newsreel in color; freeze-frame the auto around 2.38.

 The U.S. Army, Navy, and Department of State possessed several movie units.
 The Signal Corps did training films plus propaganda films, and recorded pictures in combat zones, such as The Battle of San Pietro.
+It begins about 2 mins after the introduction of Gen. Mark Clark.
 A powerful movie Desert Victory, in black and white, was released in early 1943, a conjunction by two British cinematographic entities, M.o.I.
 Film Division and the Army Film Unit.

 United News reports were focused on both domestic and international fronts.
 Examples of what United News covered were varied indeed: food being provided to refugees by the Red Cross; the meetings of Churchill and Roosevelt; amphibious landings; the capture of Tarawa; the capture of the Philippines and Leyte Island; the San Francisco Conference; Liberation of Rome and end-of-year reviews.
 In the liberation for Rome, we paid a heavy price, and you will see captured American soldiers paraded through the streets of Rome.
 OWI also houses seven documentaries made by British civilian defense, including Listen to Britain, directed by Humphrey Jennings, and 48 British newsreel issues entitled War Pictorial News.
 Those run about 10 minutes each.
 They report mainly about the Middle East, Africa and the Mediterranean.
 The newsreel world cannot be complete without mentioning Britain's newsreels and documentaries produced by Pathé News; ran from 1910 until 1970.
 The Pathé News archive is known today as British Pathé.
 Here is one from 1943.
 Note the microphones.
 One says BLUE.
 Blue was the forerunner to ABC.

 Records of the United States Air Force Commands, Activities, and Organizations are important film projects.
-Several films of this type: Target Tokyo, D-Day Minus One, The Last Bomb, China Crisis, and the most famous of all the Army Air Force films, FMPU’s The Memphis Belle: A Story of a Flying Fortress, which was released in 1944, distributed by Paramount under the auspices of OWI and which showed the participants of the 8th Air Force in England, courtesy of the great folks at ZenosWarbirds.
+Several films of this type: Target Tokyo, D-Day Minus One, The Last Bomb, China Crisis, and the most famous of all the Army Air Force films, FMPU’s The Memphis Belle: A Story of a Flying Fortress, which was released in 1944, distributed by Paramount under the auspices of OWI and which showed the participants of the 8th Air Force in England, restored version shows you how the men and echelons would have looked to an audience in 1944, courtesy of the great folks at ZenosWarbirds.
 FMPU was a special film-making unit.

 Hollywood director William Wyler did this documentary; he had won an Academy Award in 1943 for Best Director Mrs. Miniver.
 Wyler later did The Best Years of Our Lives, which also won Academies.
 The outtakes were recently discovered at the National Archives, and Hollywood director Erik Nelson produced a 4k feature released in 2018 on the Memphis Belle titled The Cold Blue.